chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 These are the RPC constants needed to call the NFS Version 3 service.
 They are given in decimal.

-PROGRAM 100227
+100227
 : The RPC program number for the NFSACL protocol

-Only versions 2 and 3 of this progream are valid.
+Only versions 2 and 3 of this RPC progream are valid.

 ## Transport address

 The NFSACL protocol can operate over the TCP, UDP, and RDMA transport protocols.
+For TCP and UDP, it uses port 2049, and for RDMA, it uses 20049.
-It uses port 2049, the same as the NFS protocol.
+In both cases, this is the same as the base NFS protocol.

 ## Sizes